Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest hubs are Houston and Dallas; private network extensions available.
+Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramp hubs are Houston and Austin; private network extensions are available.

-Tax IncentivesYesIncludes a state sales and use tax exemption for qualified data centers.
+Tax IncentivesYesState sales and use tax exemption is available for qualified data centers.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct, public cloud on-ramps within College Station as of September 2025.
-Businesses connect to cloud providers via private network links to major hubs like Houston or Dallas, which host all major cloud provider access points.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within College Station data centers, as of September 2025.
+Secure, private connections to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure are established through network providers with points-of-presence in the nearest major hubs of Houston and Austin.

-Internet Exchange Points (IXPs): Public peering is not a major feature of this market.
-Most interconnection is handled privately within facilities or routed through major exchange points in Dallas, Austin, or Houston.
+Internet Exchange Points (IXPs): Public peering is not a feature of this market.
+Most network peering is conducted privately or routed through the major exchange points in Dallas, Austin, or Houston to optimize traffic flow.

 Power Analysis